All SSAT Middle Level Reading Resources

 Which of these best summarizes the tone of this passage?

 This passage was written in America only two years after war had broken out between American and Spain.
 This suggests that too little time could have passed for the author to reach an unbiased, impartial verdict.
 The passage confirms this throughout, such as in the first paragraph where the author states, “but they soon felt that their country was doing right and that they ought to support the war effort” or in the second paragraph when the author states, “Americans were faced with the choice of standing idly by whilst thousands perished or risking American lives in a difficult war."
 These two statements are very supportive of the American cause, which suggests that the author was “subjective,” meaning biased.
 To provide further help, "objective" means unbiased, it is the opposite of "subjective;" "gregarious" means sociable; "dismayed" means saddened, hopeless.

-Example Question #2 : Determining Authorial Tone In Argumentative Social Science Passages
+Example Question #2 : Authorial Attitude, Tone, And Purpose In Argumentative Social Science Passages

 "The Modern Day vs. the 'Good 'Ol Days'" by Daniel Morrison (2014)